 Welcome to the Dufferin Region Community Services and Supports page!

 Community Services provides consultation and support to individuals, families, schools and other agencies regarding issues surrounding Autism Spectrum Disorder.
 Consultation and teaching focuses on behavioural supports, communication strategies, life and social skills, long term planning and school advocacy.
-For more information or to complete an intake, please call 1-519-940-3590 ext 222.
+For more information or to complete an intake or get connected to service, please contact us:

 What does Community Services and Supports offer in the Dufferin area?

 The Ontario Autism Program will ensure autism services for children and youth are delivered consistently across the province, allow for flexibility and choice based on each child’s needs, and give families confidence in receiving quality services.
 Learn more about the Ontario Autism Program (OAP).

 Consultation services provides time limited assistance from an Autism Consultant who can work with a family in learning a new skill or strategy for a specific situation or to teach a new skill.
 These areas can include:

 - Communication strategies